 First things first, as they say.
-In this video Tim shows you how to tune your Loog using an electronic tuner (actually, a tuner app on his cellphone).
+In this video Emily shows you how to tune your Loog using the Loog app.
 If you need help stringing your Loog, you can watch this other video.

 This video is all about the right hand; or the left one, if you are a lefty.
 Strumming gives rhythm to the chords you play.
 It also gives character to a song: depending on how you strum, you can play the same song as a reggae or as a punk tune.
-In this video Tim shows you how to strum your way to Carnegie Hall.
+In this video, Emily shows you how to strum your way to Carnegie Hall.

 Lesson 3: Exercise #1

-Let's get started with our first exercise: a chord progression from G to C. As you saw in our overview lesson, songs are built on chord progressions, so playing this simple pattern will get you dangerously close to playing an actual song.
-As a matter of fact, there are MANY songs based on this chord progression (also known as I-IV): Three Little Birds by Bob Marley, Imagine by John Lennon, and You Can't Always Get What You Want by The Rolling Stones, to name a few.
-In our iOS app (coming in November 2015) we'll include these and many more songs, with guides showing how to play them.
-We have a dedicated page with how-to videos for all the main chords, but you can find G and C here too:
+Let's get started with our first exercise: a chord progression from Em to A. As you saw in our overview lesson, songs are built on chord progressions, so playing this simple pattern will get you dangerously close to playing an actual song.
+These two chords, for instance, are featured in "My Sweet Lord" by George Harrison (Em, A), and "Turn the Page" by Bob Seger (Em, D, A, Em).
+We have videos on how to play all the main chords, but you can find Em and A here too:

 Lesson 4: Exercise #2